chuuung/Network-Programming/project3/README.md

 p4=                           # no 5th server, so this field is empty f4=                           # no 5th server, so this field is empty
 ```

+# Part two
+## Introduction
+For this part, you are asked to provides the same functionality as part 1, but with some rules slightly
+differs:
+1. Implement one program, cgi server.exe, which is a combination of http server, panel.cgi, and
+console.cgi.
+2. Your program should run on Windows 10.

+## Specification
+### 2.1 cgi server.exe
+1. The cgi server.exe accepts TCP connections and parse the HTTP requests (as http server does),
+and we will only test for the HTTP GET method.
+2. You don’t need to fork() and exec() since it’s relatively hard to do it on Windows.
+Simply parse the
+request and do the specific job within the same process.
+We guarantee that in this part the URI of
+HTTP requests will be ”/panel.cgi” or ”/console.cgi” plus a query string:
+(a) If it is /panel.cgi,
+Display the panel form just like panel.cgi in part 1.
+This time, you can hard code the input
+file menu (t1.txt ∼ t10.txt).
+(b) If it is /console.cgi?h0=...,
+Connect to remote servers specified by the query string.
+Note that the behaviors MUST be
+the same as part 1 in the user’s point of view (though the procedure is different in this
+part).